Published 14 March 2019

 - was the opinion demonstrably wrong?

-- Shareholders, target company directors and advisers may complain that a valuation is flawed, for example, where the valuation methodology used is a discounted cash flow analysis and the complaint alleges that the discount rate applied is wrong or the comparatives on which the multiples have been taken are inappropriate.
+- Shareholders, target company directors and advisers may complain that a valuation is flawed, for example, where the valuation methodology used is a discounted cash flow analysis and the complaint alleges that the discount rate applied is wrong or a capitalisation of earnings methodology is used and the comparatives on which the multiples have been taken are inappropriate.
 The Panel will not entertain complaints of this nature, which are simply an expression of opinion, unless the legal test for misleading or deceptive conduct is met.

 - The Panel considers that an independent adviser’s report will include a valuation involving the adviser’s own expert opinion.
 Although another expert might hold a differing opinion, in the field of valuation there may be a broad range of views amongst equally competent experts as to value.
 Accordingly, an independent adviser’s report will not breach rule 64 of the Code unless the legal test for misleading or deceptive conduct is met.

 - The independent directors of the Code company also have important responsibilities in the transaction process.